Thanksgiving Math Puzzles for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-October is a very exciting month because it has multiple holidays and celebrations.
-This variety allows you to switch things around in your classroom or at home, to keep your children interested and motivated to learn.
-They will believe that you are bringing a whole new activity when in reality you are switching colors, pictures, fonts, etc., which will spruce their learning process.
+October is a fascinating month because it has multiple holidays and celebrations.
+This allows you to switch things around in your classroom or at home, keeping your children interested and motivated to learn, and Math is no different.
+To give you a tool to introduce or review Math concepts in a different and fun way, I’ve created these FREE pretty and versatile Thanksgiving-inspired Math Puzzles.

 Thanksgiving Math Puzzles